LLNL/spdlayers/README.md

 # spdlayers

-Symmetric Positive Definite (SPD) layers for PyTorch
+Symmetric Positive Definite (SPD) enforcement layers for PyTorch.

+Regardless of the input, the output of these layers will always be a SPD tensor!

 ## Installation